kinnari15/kinnari15/README.md

 - 👋 Hi, I’m Kinnari Bhalerao
-- 👀 I’m interested in image processing, front-end web dev.
+- 👀 I’m interested in Astronomical Data.
-- 🌱 I’m currently exploring OpenCV and trying to build small projects.
+- 🌱 I’m currently exploring Data Analytics.
 - 📫 How to reach me -> https://www.linkedin.com/in/kinnari-bhalerao-60a31a192/

 Apart from the technical part, I'm an avid reader, painter and writer.